-Under the direction of the Chancellor, a shared governance structure clearly defines three official committees that meet regularly to help guide the master planning process.
+Under the direction of the Chancellor, a shared governance structure clearly defines two official committees that meet regularly to help guide the master planning process.

 These committees and other campus stakeholders involved in the planning process support institutional goals and objectives while interactively planning facilities, landscape and infrastructure to achieve an all-important sense of place.